zjwlucy/Decline_Package/README.md

 ## Required packages
-If current version does not work, you can try previous version.
+If the current version does not work, you can try previous version.
 Both versions should give the SAME output

 ### R version: R/4.2.1   (current version)
    * geepack_1.3.9
    * GMMAT_1.4.0
    * dplyr_1.1.2